tenstorrent/tt-metal/models/demos/ttnn_resnet/README.md

 + Our second demo is designed to run ImageNet dataset, run this with `pytest --disable-warnings models/demos/ttnn_resnet/demo/demo.py::test_demo_imagenet[16-100-device_params0]`; again 16 refer to batch size here and 100 is number of iterations(batches), hence the model will process 100 batch of size 16, total of 1600 images.

-Note that the first time the model is run, ImageNet images must be downloaded from huggingface and stored in  'models/demos/resnet/demo/images/'; therefore you need to login to huggingface using your token: 'huggingface-cli login' or by setting the token with the command `export HF_TOKEN=<token>`
+Note that the first time the model is run, ImageNet images must be downloaded from huggingface and stored in  `models/demos/resnet/demo/images/`; therefore you need to login to huggingface using your token: `huggingface-cli login` or by setting the token with the command `export HF_TOKEN=<token>`
 To obtain a huggingface token visit: https://huggingface.co/docs/hub/security-tokens